-Myanmar junta chief Min Aung Hlaing elected president by pro-military parliament
+Myanmar junta chief Min Aung Hlaing elected president by pro-military Parliament

 Sign up now: Get insights on Asia's fast-moving developments

-April 3 - Myanmar junta chief Min Aung Hlaing was elected president on Friday after breezing through a parliamentary vote, formalising his grip on political power in the war-torn nation five years after he ousted an elected government in a coup.
+YANGON - Myanmar junta chief Min Aung Hlaing won a parliamentary vote on April 3 to become the country’s president, formalising his grip on political power in the war-torn nation five years after he ousted an elected government in a coup.

 His carefully choreographed journey from top general to civilian president follows a lopsided election in December and January that was won in a landslide by an army-backed party and derided by critics and Western governments as a sham to perpetuate military rule behind a veneer of democracy.

-The 69-year-old general has had a torrid time in power since he toppled the administration of Nobel Peace Prize winner Aung San Suu Kyi in 2021 and put her under arrest, sparking widespread protests that morphed into nationwide armed resistance against the junta.
+The 69-year-old general has had a torrid time in power since he toppled the administration of Nobel Peace Prize winner Aung San Suu Kyi in 2021 and put her under arrest, which sparked widespread protests that morphed into nationwide armed resistance against the junta.

-On Friday, lawmakers from the dominant Union Solidarity and Development Party and the military's quota of appointed armed forces legislators coalesced to back Min Aung Hlaing, with the former commander-in-chief winning the vote by a huge margin.
+On April 3, lawmakers from the dominant Union Solidarity and Development Party and the military’s quota of appointed armed forces legislators coalesced to back General Min Aung Hlaing, with the former commander-in-chief winning the vote by a huge margin.

-Despite initially trailing to Nyo Saw, a retired general and the junta's prime minister, Min Aung Hlaing pulled ahead to win 429 votes to Nyo Saw's 126.
+Despite initially trailing retired general and junta prime minister Nyo Saw, Gen Min Aung Hlaing pulled ahead to win 429 votes to Mr Nyo Saw’s 126.

-On Monday, as he was nominated as a presidential candidate, he anointed Ye Win Oo, a former intelligence chief seen as a fierce loyalist, as his successor to lead the military.
+On March 30, as he was nominated in Parliament as a presidential candidate, Gen Min Aung Hlaing anointed General Ye Win Oo, a former intelligence chief seen as fiercely loyal to the general, as his successor to lead the military.

-Min Aung Hlaing's rise to the presidency is seen by analysts as an attempt to consolidate his power as head of a nominally civilian government and seek international legitimacy, while protecting the interests of a military that has run the country directly for five of the past six decades.
+The military handover and Gen Min Aung Hlaing’s rise to the presidency are seen by analysts as a strategic pivot to consolidate his power as head of a nominally civilian government and earn international legitimacy, while protecting the interests of the armed forces that have run the country directly for five of the past six decades.

-"He has long harboured the ambition to trade his title of commander-in-chief for president and it appears his dreams are now becoming a reality," said Aung Kyaw Soe, an independent Myanmar analyst.
+“He has long harboured the ambition to trade his title of commander-in-chief for president and it appears his dreams are now becoming a reality,” said independent Myanmar analyst Aung Kyaw Soe.

 “He may exchange his military fatigues for civilian attire, but this changes nothing with respect to his suspected responsibility for serious crimes under international law,” Amnesty International said.